minimario/Sym-NCO-IL/README.md

 ## Important Remark

 * Read code for AM first!!
 [Attention Model](https://github.com/wouterkool/attention-learn-to-route)
-* Only code for TSP is implemented, but other problems can be easilty implemented.
+* Only code for TSP is implemented, but other problems can be easily implemented.
 * I did not implement "eval.py".
 I just check performances via validation score at "run.py".
 However, it is recommented to modify "eval.py".

 ## Reference